-Almost every instant messenger allows users to, besides the text messages, exchange photos, videos, and every imaginable file in form of an attachment.
+Almost every instant messenger allows users to, besides text messages, exchange photos, videos, and every imaginable file in form of an attachment.
 Besides privacy and group chats, this is the biggest selling point today.
 Sadly, even the most-used IM, WhatsApp, has some issues with sending files occasionally.
 It seems that WhatsApp won’t send files on Android.

 The affected users said that they’re receiving files just fine, but can’t send them.